hmrc/pillar2-service-guide/source/documentation/index.md

 “Compatible software’” can mean a single end-to-end piece of software or a set of compatible software products.
 Any software needs to meet the minimum functionality standards, which are defined here.

-Provide HMRC with transaction monitoring fraud prevention header data.
+- Provide HMRC with transaction monitoring fraud prevention header data.
-Submit a UKTR, or a BTN
+- Submit a UKTR, or a BTN
-Make adjustments to a submitted tax return (if required) Create and maintain all digital records (or digitally link to a product that can do so) that a customer is required to keep by law in digital form - end users should own and have access to all their records created and be able to export these records, if necessary.
+- Make adjustments to a submitted tax return (if required)
+- Create and maintain all digital records (or digitally link to a product that can do so) that a customer is required to keep by law in digital form.
+End users should own and have access to all their records created and ...be able to export these records, if necessary.
-Allow customers to view their outstanding tax liabilities by either signposting them to their HMRC account or by displaying it in software
+- Allow customers to view their outstanding tax liabilities by either signposting them to their HMRC account or by displaying it in software
-Make a final declaration or divert a customer into a channel where they can make it.
+- Make a final declaration or divert a customer into a channel where they can make it.

 HMRC recognises customers or agents will use different pieces of software if an all-in-one product does not meet their requirements (for example, combining record keeping software with tax filing software).
-When a customer uses a combination of products they must follow the rules for digital links set out by HMRC in the <link:Software Notice>.
+When a customer uses a combination of products they must follow the rules for digital links set out by HMRC in the *Software Notice*.

 ### Bridging Software